WICG/sms-one-time-codes/README.md

 Suppose a user receives the message "747723 is your ExampleCo authentication code."
 It's possible, even likely, that 747723 is a one-time code for use on `https://example.com`.
 But because there is no standard text format for SMS delivery of one-time codes, systems which want to make programmatic use of such codes must rely on heuristics, both to locate the code in the message and to associate the code with a website.
 Heuristics are prone to failure and may even be hazardous.

-End users shouldn't have to manually copy-and-paste one-time codes from SMSes to their browser, and codes sent by a site should only be provided to actual site which sent it.
+End users shouldn't have to manually copy-and-paste one-time codes from SMSes to their browser, and codes sent by a site should only be provided to the actual site which sent it.

 ## Goals